 Annual checks of both your heating and cooling systems are wise, particularly before you turn them on for the season.
 A service agreement with a local heating and cooling company may be a smart investment.
 It helps you keep track of your maintenance schedule.

 Any heating and cooling system is privy to the same repairs and maintenance as what you might consider a “traditional” one installed into a stick-built home.
 They require a watchful eye and great care so that they will last you for many years to come.

 To ensure yours does, consult with a professional and perform annual maintenance.
-This way, there are fewer surprises in the dead of winter when your heater stops working, or in the height of summer when you wake up in the middle of the night finding yourself sweating heavily because your AC is no longer working.
+This way, there are fewer surprises in the dead of winter when your heater stops working.
+Or worse, in the height of summer when you wake up in the middle of the night finding yourself sweating heavily because your AC is no longer working.